Wabinab/Xenoblade-Chronicles-3-The-Book/src/88_guernica.md

 Just then, Travis intercepted, "'Ey, Boss... _You're making the kids feel guilty..._"

-"Huh, Ah, sorry.
+"Huh, Ah, _sorry_.
 I don't blame you guys for any of this.
 Dad...
 Guernica... died in the line of duty, trying to accomplish his aim. _But that's not all._ He died fighting for what he believed in; and he saw it through.
 Of that much I'm sure."

 Mio, in her appreciation stance, "_For what he believed in..._"

 Travis added, "Well, about that...
 There- still might be a bit of un-finished business there.
 He sure was adamant about getting stuff _home_ to people."

-"Yeah, for certain."
+"Yeah, _for certain._"

 Mio didn't get it, "Sorry, what do you mean exactly?"

 Travis explained, "Personal effects, from the deceased.
-Things that family and friends can remember them by...
-We don't leave any other mark behind that says 'we were here', you see.
-If there are people waiting for you, _then you just want to leave something behind, whatever it may be._" After an awkward short pause, he continued his story, "I was in the rear guard.
-I know just how dangerous that battlefield was... _Maybe, it's better not to dwell on that._"
+Things that, family and friends can remember them by...
+We don't _leave_ any other mark behind that says 'we were here', you see.
+If there are people waiting for you, _then you just want to leave something behind, whatever it may be._" After a short pause, he continued his story, "I was in the rear guard.
+I know just how dangerous that battlefield was... _Maybe, it's... better not to dwell on that._"

-"_Hmm..._" Noah therefore asked, "But... there are personal items that have been left behind though, right?"
+"_Hmm..._" Noah therefore asked, "But... there _are_ personal items that have been left behind though, right?"

 "Huh?"